Justin-Ja/ML_toy_problems/README.md

 To be able to run the files, you'll need python 3.8 or later to install [pytorch](https://pytorch.org/get-started/locally/) (Cuda or CPU, code is device agnostic), along with mathplotlib and sklearn installed for python.

-Any of the learnX.py files are the files that can be executed to run a model to solve a problem.
-You can run the models in the learnX.py files with python3:
+Any of the learnX.py files are the files that are used to run a model to solve a problem.
+You can run said files with the command python3:

 ```text
 python3 learnMoons.py